THE COLLEGE OF WOOSTER – Wooster, OH

 The College of Wooster

-Through 13 seasons, Elizabeth Ford has won about 70 percent of her games (144-65-1; .688) and three North Coast Athletic Conference championships, while maintaining Wooster’s reputation as one of the best NCAA Div.
-III West and now Mid-South Region women’s lacrosse programs in the 2000s.
+Through 20 seasons, Elizabeth Ford has won over 70 percent of her games (221-90-1; .710) and three North Coast Athletic Conference championships, while maintaining Wooster’s reputation as one of the best NCAA Div.
+III women’s lacrosse programs in the 2000s within the Fighting Scots’ region.
+She was named senior woman administrator in August, 2021, and has primary responsibility for athletics diversity, equity, and inclusion initiatives and Title IX coordination, in addition to her coaching duties.

 Outside of Wooster, Ford gained international coaching experience during the summer of 2011, as she headed the Haudenosaunee (Iroquois) under-19 team at the Women’s Lacrosse World Championship in Hannover, Germany.